 If any member of staff is onsite and concerned about their own safety or damage to the school due to the presence of other people on or around the site they should telephone the police.

 Critical Incidents

 The school has contingency measures in place for dealing with critical incidents.
-See School Emergency Response Plan.
+See Westbrook Old Hall Primary School Emergency Plan for further details.